megazear7/cashular/README.md

+Add ability to upload transactions.

 Add ability to rename envelopes

-Add task to download db as csv.

 Some of the mdl grids, cells and cards are not lining up.